-Parnall Law’s truck accident lawyers have been working for residents of Albuquerque and other Central New Mexico communities who have been unjustly injured in trucks accidents since 2009.
-We have seen the serious pain, suffering and losses that occur in collisions with 18-wheelers, semis and other transfer trucks.
+Parnall Law’s truck accident lawyers have been working for residents of Albuquerque and other Central New Mexico communities who have been unjustly injured in truck accidents since 2009.
+We have seen the serious pain, suffering, and losses that occur in collisions with 18-wheelers, semis, and other transfer trucks.
 We have also seen how trucking companies cover up and cover for negligent truck drivers after wrecks that have left innocent people maimed and killed.

 After a truck accident, you have the right under New Mexico personal injury law to obtain compensation for losses caused by a negligent truck driver and/or the negligence or recklessness of the trucking carrier that put the driver and truck on the road.
 We can help you have your say and, through a settlement or jury award, have it clearly said that you were wronged.